 Managing your site's configuration

-The active configuration is stored in the database by default.
-This is the complete set of live configuration at any given time.
-The configuration can be exported and imported as YAML files, either for a single piece of configuration, or the entire set of configuration for the site.
+By default, the "active" configuration is stored in the database ("config" table).
+This is for performance and security reasons.
+This is the complete configuration for the entire site at that moment.
+Configuration can be exported and imported as YAML files, either in it's entirety, or a single piece of configuration, using Drush config commands or the Configuration Manager.
+(See below for more details.)

-Exporting and importing configuration changes between a Drupal installation in different environments, such as Development, Staging and Production, allows you to make and verify your changes with a comfortable distance from your live environment.
-This can be done with the Configuration Manager module, or with the Drush command line tool.
+Exporting and importing configuration changes between a Drupal installation in different environments, such as Development, Staging, and Production, allows you to make and verify your changes with a comfortable distance from your site's live environment.

-Default configuration shipped with modules, distributions, and themes is imported into the active configuration store when the respective extensions are enabled.
-An extension's default configuration is in the form of files in its config/install directory.
+Default configuration shipped with modules, distributions, and themes are imported into the active configuration store when the extensions are enabled.
+An extension's default configuration is found in the

-Configuration can be synchronized as individual configuration objects with a copy/paste workflow.
+Either a single object can be imported or exported using a copy/paste workflow.
 This is useful if, for example, you wanted to just move a newly created view from one environment to another.

-Once the synchronization is completed, all the changes will be made, such as new modules being enabled, or new fields, content types, etc. being added.
-In short all configuration changes made on the development site are now live on the production site.
+After synchronization is complete, all changes will be applied, such as enabling new modules, fields or content types.
+In short, all configuration changes made on the development site should now be live on production.

 If you're looking for more in-depth information about the Configuration Management system in Drupal 8, you can check the handbook pages for Configuration API.